Β-Endorphin: Mechanism of action

-β-Endorphin acts as an agonist that binds to various types of G protein–coupled receptors(GPCRs), most notably to the mu, delta, and kappa opioid receptors.
-The receptors are responsible for supra-spinal analgesia.
+β-Endorphin acts as an agonist that binds to various types of G protein–coupled receptors (GPCRs), most notably to the mu and kappa opioid receptors.
+Binding to these receptors prevents the release of Substance P in the case of the peripheral nervous system, and the inhibitory neurotransmitter, GABA, in the central nervous system The receptors are responsible for supra-spinal analgesia.
+Radiotracer studies show that circulating β-endorphin is not transported across the blood–brain barrier and is rapidly degraded by endothelial peptidases.

 History

 β-Endorphin was discovered in camel pituitary extracts by C.H.
 Li and David Chung.
 The primary structure of β-endorphin was unknowingly determined 10 years earlier, when Li and colleagues analyzed the sequence of another neuropeptide produced in the pituitary gland, γ-lipotropin.
 They noticed that the C-terminus region of this neuropeptide was similar to that of some enkephalins, suggesting that it may have a similar function to these neuropeptides.
 The C-terminal sequence of γ-lipotropin turned out to be the primary sequence of the β-endorphin.